Say goodbye to EV range anxiety and hello to a long battery life

 With smart chargers also providing real-time data on charging levels, energy consumption and more, owners can receive notifications or alerts every time there’s a status change.

-That means you can monitor and control the charging progress, adjusting the amount and timing of electricity your EV receives to help you improve efficiency, achieve the best EV rate and generally reduce costs.
+You can adjust the amount and timing of electricity your EV receives to help you improve efficiency, achieve the best EV rate and generally reduce costs.

-Cutting Carbon
+Cutting carbon

 If you drive an electric car you’re already cutting carbon as these vehicles don’t produce emissions when they’re driven.

-Having a smart charger can add to this environmentally friendly goodness.
 Due to the real-time data they collect, smart chargers enable EVs to charge when energy is available from renewable sources, such as solar, wind and nuclear sources.
-This minimises your use of fossil fuels, ensuring that the electricity you’re using is clean as well as cheap.
-Win-win!

-Bringing Balance to the Grid
+Bringing balance to the grid

 EV owners often plug in to power up as soon as they arrive home from work.
 But this tends to be peak time and can overload the grid.